The GLG Graphics Server is an AJAX-based thin-client

 solution for deploying real-time process control and monitoring

-screens on the web and mobile devices where Java is not available.
+screens on the web and mobile devices.
 It

 is an alternative to the thick